Jhgomez/StudyNotes/Android/ArchitectureComponents.md

 It is strongly recommended to always use the default launchMode of `standard` in the declaration of the activity's in the manifest file when using Navigation.
 When using `standard` launch mode, Navigation automatically handles deep links by calling `handleDeepLink()` to process any explicit or implicit deep links within the Intent.
 However, this does not happen automatically if the Activity is re-used when using an alternate launchMode such as `singleTop`.
 In this case, it is necessary to manually call `handleDeepLink()` in `onNewIntent()`

 ## [NavigationUI](https://developer.android.com/guide/navigation/integrations/ui)
 Contains static methods that manage navigation with the top app bar, the navigation drawer, and bottom navigation.
-Views that can be integrated with NavController are: TopAppBar/Toolbar/ ActionBar, CollapsingToolbarLayout, AppBarLayout, DrawerLayout with NavigationView, and BottomNavigationView
+Views that can be integrated with NavController are: TopAppBar/Toolbar/ ActionBar, CollapsingToolbarLayout, AppBarLayout, DrawerLayout with NavigationView, and BottomNavigationView. `NavigationUI` uses `NavController`'s callback/listener called `OnDestinationChangedListener` to make these common UI components navigation-aware.

 With the top app bar `NavigationUI` uses the destination labels from your navigation graph to keep the title of the top app bar up-to-date.